Michael Lee-Chin, Chairman, Portland Holdings

 - Possessing quality tangible assets.

 Following the acquisition of AIC Limited in 1987, Michael set about developing the Berkshire group of companies – comprising an investment planning arm, a securities dealership, and an insurance services operation.
-Under Michael’s stewardship, Berkshire was able to amass more than $12 billion of assets under administration by 2007.
-At that time, Berkshire had also grown to form a network of 750 financial advisors operating in 250 offices across Canada.
-In 2007, Manulife acquired Berkshire from Portland Holdings in exchange for shares, making Portland one of the most significant shareholders of Manulife.
+Under Michael’s stewardship, Berkshire was able to amass more than $12 billion in assets under administration by 2007.
+At that time, Berkshire had grown to form a network of 750 financial advisors operating in 250 offices across Canada.
+In 2007, Manulife acquired the Berkshire group of companies.

 In the tourism sector, Michael has guided Portland through a number of acquisitions in the Caribbean.
-Among them, the Trident Villas and Spa in Jamaica, Reggae Beach and Blue Lagoon.
+Among them, the Trident Villas and Spa, Trident Castle, Reggae Beach and Blue Lagoon all located in Jamaica.

 Download Biography »